learnweb/moodle-mod_collabora/README.md

 This activity module enables Moodle users to create documents (simple text files, word, spreadsheet and presentation documents or upload a document) via a selfhosted Collabora Online Server i.e. [CODE](https://www.collaboraoffice.com/code/) using the so called WOPI protocol and work collaboratively on this documents.

-This plugin is originally written by [Davo Smith](https://github.com/davosmith) from Synergy Learning in 2019 and maintained by [Jan Dageförde](https://github.com/Dagefoerde) from the University of Münster and [Michael Wuttke](https://github.com/moodlebeuth) from the Beuth University of Applied Sciences in Berlin.
+This plugin is originally written by [Davo Smith](https://github.com/davosmith) from Synergy Learning in 2019 and maintained by [Michael Wuttke](https://github.com/moodlebeuth) from the Beuth University of Applied Sciences in Berlin and [Andreas Grabs](https://github.com/grabs) from Grabs EDV-Beratung.

 ## Requirements
 - Collabora Online Server (Version 4.0.1 or later) and Moodle Server (Version 3.5 or later) with PHP 7.0 or later.

 ## Tested Versions
-- Collabora Online Server: 4.2.3
+- Collabora Online Server: 6.4.0
+- Moodle: 3.7.9
+- Moodle: 3.8.6
+- Moodle: 3.9.3
-- Moodle: 3.7.5
+- Moodle: 3.10

 ## Installation
 This plugin should go into mod/collabora.
 Upon installation, several default settings need to be defined for this activity (see Settings).